openvinotoolkit/openvino_notebooks/recipes/intelligent_queue_management/README.md

 This project requires Python 3.8 or higher.
 If you don't have Python installed on your machine, go to https://www.python.org/downloads/ and download the latest version for your operating system.
 Follow the prompts to install Python, making sure to check the option to add Python to your PATH environment variable.

+_NOTE: If you are using Windows, you will probably need to install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) also._

 ## Step 1

 1. Clone the Repository